-Berlin Cathedral is the most important protestant church of Germany and is located on Museum Island in Berlin Mitte near many of the city’s museums, such as Pergamon Museum.
-The cathedral’s breath-taking renaissance beauty and baroque architecture attracts visitors from near and far.
+Berlin Cathedral (Berliner Dom) is the most important protestant church in Germany.
+Located in the Berlin District of Mitte on Museum Island, the cathedral’s breath-taking renaissance beauty and baroque architecture attracts visitors from near and far.

-During WW II, Berlin Cathedral was destroyed during bombing and a temporary roof was installed.
+During WW II the cathedral was destroyed during bombing and a temporary roof had to be installed.
 The entire building was most recently rebuilt in 1993.

 Stunning views and surroundingsToday, the heritage building consists of the central parish church and the cathedral church.
 Many members of the royal family have been laid to rest in the church’s crypt.
 The impressive cupola of the cathedral was nominated as a ‘Historical Emblem of German Architecture’ in 2007.
 From the cupola visitors can enjoy the fantastic view over Berlin and its historical sights.

 Situated in on Museum Island, it’s nestled amongst other top cultural attractions such as the Pergamon Museum and picturesque picnic lunch spots such as the Lustgarten (the pleasure garden) where you can sit amongst the locals and enjoy the sunshine in the summertime.